 After googling "ballistics" and giving myself a crash course in the basics, I went to our local 1000 meter range armed with 8 different boxes of 30-06 ammo from Canadian Tire.
 I planned to shoot at 100 meter increments, recording the elevation at each distance to determine which bullet was most accurate and had the flattest trajectory.

-I made it as far as 300 meters when I ran into Daniel Chisholm (the owner of Silver Mountain Targets).
-He happened to be testing some e-targets, and after flooring me with that technology, he let me fire a 1/2 moa group at 600 with his Millenium target rifle.
+I made it as far as 300 meters when I ran into someone testing some e-targets, and after flooring me with that technology, he let me fire a 1/2 moa group at 600 with his target rifle.
 As it turns out, competitive long range shooting is a thing people do!

 That summer I bought a 308 Savage Model 12 FTR, Sightron scope, and all the reloading gear.
 Throughout 2015, I fired about 2000 rounds in testing and 1500 in competition.
 I won a few matches, and shot the Canadian Nationals which was an incredible experience, especially for wind-reading.